NateTheFristGreat/LinuxFirst/README.md

 # LinuxFirst
-My project is about connecting to Git hub and maing a bash script that print to 50 in the terminal.
+My project is about connecting to Git hub and making a bash script that print to 50 in the terminal.